eantoranz/git-duplicate/README.md

         both modified:   RelNotes
 ```

-Rebase is using the merge engine to duplicate all the revisions, for understandable reasons.
+Rebase is using the merge engine to duplicate all the commits, for understandable reasons.
-`git-duplicate.py` would instead recreate all the original revisions on top of the desired
+`git-duplicate.py` would instead recreate all the original commits on top of the desired
 point (doesn't have to be `HEAD`) without running any actual merge.

-Technically speaking, the script will create new revisions using the same metadata from the
+Technically speaking, the script will create new commits using the same metadata from the
-original revisions, except that it would change the parent IDs and the committer.
+original commits, except that it would change the parent IDs and the committer.

 When you use this script, it won't move any reference in the local repo, it will only
 create commits as requested and, when it is finished, it will write the commit ID of the